Naperville teen golfer competes at Augusta National

 NAPERVILLE, Ill.
-(WLS) --13-year-old Andrew lim is driving, chipping and putting his way to Augusta National Golf Club this weekend as one of just 80 kids from across the country to qualify for the Drive, Chip & Putt national finals.
+(WLS) --Andrew Lim, 13, is driving, chipping and putting his way to Augusta National Golf Club this weekend as one of just 80 kids from across the country to qualify for the Drive, Chip & Putt national finals.

 "It's kind of nerve-racking to know that I'm at the top, but it's nice to know," said the seventh grader from Naperville.